PyottDesign/GridLand/README.md

 ## Permissions

 GridLand requests `storage`, `favicon`, and `downloads`.
-Website host access remains optional and is requested only when you explicitly ask GridLand to inspect a site or load a remote image for cropping.
+Website host access remains optional and is requested only when you explicitly ask GridLand to inspect a site or load a remote image icons for cropping.